Select a name at the left to view that person's information.

 Director, Bard Center for Environmental Policy

 B.A.
 (Geology) Williams College; Ph.D.
 (Economics) University of Michigan.
-Goodstein directs two national educational initiatives on global warming: C2C and The National Climate Seminar.
-In recent years, he has coordinated climate education events at over 2500 colleges, universities, high schools and other institutions across the country.
-Goodstein is the author of a college textbook, Economics and the Environment, (John Wiley and Sons: 2010) now in its sixth edition; Fighting for Love in the Century of Extinction: How Passion and Politics Can Stop Global Warming (University Press of New England: 2007); and The Trade-off Myth: Fact and Fiction about Jobs and the Environment.
+Goodstein is Director of the Center for Environmental Policy and the MBA in Sustainability at Bard.
+In recent years, Goodstein has coordinated a series of national educational initiatives on climate change involving over 2500 colleges, universities, high schools and community organizations.
+He is the author of a college textbook, Economics and the Environment, (John Wiley and Sons: 2017) now in its eighth edition; Fighting for Love in the Century of Extinction: How Passion and Politics Can Stop Global Warming (University Press of New England: 2007); and The Trade-off Myth: Fact and Fiction about Jobs and the Environment.
 (Island Press: 1999).
 Articles by Goodstein have appeared in among other outlets, The Journal of Environmental Economics and Management, Land Economics, Ecological Economics, and Environmental Management.
 His research has been featured in The New York Times, Scientific American, Time, Chemical and Engineering News, The Economist, USA Today, and The Chronicle of Higher Education.
-He serves on the editorial board of Sustainability: The Journal of Record, and Environment, Workplace and Employment, and is on the Steering Committee of Economics for Equity & the Environment.
-He is also a member of the Board of Directors of the Follett Corporation, and is on the advisory committee for Chevrolet's Clean Energy Initiative.
+He serves on the editorial board of Sustainability: The Journal of Record, and is also a member of the Board of Directors of the Follett Corporation.

 B.S., Hunter College; M.S., Ph.D. in Soil, Crop, and Atmosphere Science, Cornell University.
 Previous to joining Bard CEP, she was a researcher at the International Research Institute for Climate Prediction, Columbia University, and NASA Goddard Institute for Space Studies.
 Expertise in the impact of climate change and variability on farming systems, communication and perception of climate information for farm management, and sustainable farming systems.
 After eight years of research in eastern and southern Africa, she worked with farmers in eastern New York State on climate risk management, adaptation to climate change, and sustainability in the face of extreme climate events.
 Current interests include pasture-based livestock systems, carbon storage and management in agroecosystems, and rhizosphere processes.
 Articles in Agricultural Systems, Agricultural and Forest Meteorology, Climatology, and International Journal of Climatology; and several book chapters.